bcgov/GDX-Analytics-Looker-cfms_block/README.md

 ## Project Status

-Currently this project is still in development.
+This project is at its final development phases, however GDX Analytics team will continue to update and maintain the LookerML files as required.

 ## Getting Help

-Please Contact the GDX Service desk for any analytics service help, for inquiries about starting a new analytics account for Government please contact The GDX Analytics team.
+Please contact the GDX Service desk at gcpe.servicedesk@gov.bc.ca for any analytics service help, for inquiries about starting a new analytics account for Government please contact The GDX Analytics team.

 ## Contributors